Best Light Roast Coffee Beans in 2023

 The caffeine content difference is quite negligible — let’s remember the flavor boost here.
 Light roast coffee really highlights a bean’s origins, whereas, on the other end of the spectrum, dark roasts frame the roaster’s specialties.

 So let’s take a look at the best light roast coffee beans, with some serious emphasis on the cupping notes.

 There’s something to be said for aptly-named coffees that don’t state the obvious and Kicking Horse Coffee crushed it when naming their Light Roast.
-They went simple when naming this bag, and Hola just fits.
-It’s bright, it evokes something Hawaiian and sunny, and it’s just definitely a light roast, right?
+They went simple when naming this bag, and 'Hola' just fits.
+It’s bright, it evokes something divinely latin and it’s just definitely a light roast, right?

 Couldn’t ask for more, could ya?
 Eh?